slyall/www-darkmere/content/linux.conf.au_guide.md

 attending the conference if this is required.

 Once you are in Australia you do not need further Visas to travel anywhere including Tasmania.
-However New Zealand is an independant country and has seperate immigration requirements.
+However New Zealand is an independent country and has separate immigration requirements.

 See <a href="http://www.immigration.govt.nz/migrant/stream/visit/">the NZ immigration website</a> for requirements to visit New Zealand, if the